 I usually enjoy good stories about young people especially in high school where Normal People I think is set, whereas Conversations mostly takes place in a university.
 (PLOT ALERTS sprinkled in the following.)
 Narrator Frances is twenty and reflects on relationships with Bobbi (a high school lover and close friend a bit like the love-hate nemesis Lila in Ferrante’s novels), an older couple the male (handsome 32-year-old Nick) of which she falls in love and has an affair with, and her parents.
 Frances has spontaneous-seeming nasty episodes that sound histrionic until we find out she has endometriosis, an incurable painful menstrual-related problem.
-And just when it looks like the whole plot and Frances with it is circling the drain and about to end with isolation or worse, at the end things are kind of… okay.
+And just when it looks like the whole show and Frances with it is circling the drain and about to end in isolation or worse, things kind of end up… okay.

-The love story with Nick is hot romantic (the sex is terrific), but Frances persists in needing some partly adolescent-type things which Nick doesn’t provide: he loves me, he admires me, he holds me special among women, etc. I couldn’t escape at times feeling like I was reading a dimestore romance.
-But the couple banter perceptively and intelligently about their own and one another’s feelings and we enjoy that through the transparent style, in spite of one of them being the first-person narrator.
+The love story with Nick is hot romantic (the sex is terrific), but Frances persists in needing some partly adolescent-type strokes which Nick doesn’t provide: he loves me, he admires me, he holds me special among women, etc. I couldn’t escape at times feeling I was reading a dimestore romance.
+But the couple banter perceptively and intelligently about their feelings and we enjoy that through the transparent style, in spite of one of them being the first-person narrator.
 Frances is smart and objective alongside being a typical 20-year-old girl grad student.

-Seeing it again as a highlighted note it somehow doesn’t look as good as when I ran across it reading, but here’s an example of an idea seen transparently:
+Seeing it again as a highlighted note it somehow doesn’t feel as good as when I ran across it reading, but here’s an example of an idea seen transparently:

 Bobbi and I had always shared a contempt for the cultish pursuit of male physical dominance.
 Even very recently we had been asked to leave Tesco for reading aloud inane passages from men’s magazines on the shop floor.